Joshun/cli-quiz/README.md

 ## A simple command-line quiz written in C.

-An attempt to produce a simple multiple-choice quiz program in C, reading questions from a file.The question format is:
+An attempt to produce a simple multiple-choice quiz program in C, reading questions from a file.
+Its small memory footprint makes it ideal for devices such as the Raspberry Pi.
+The question format is:

     total:[total number of questions]
     question1:answerchoice1